10 dream offices to take inspiration from

 1) Everything looks good in light wood

-A post shared by Anne Sage (@citysage) on
+A post shared by Anne Sage (@citysage) on May 23, 2019 at 11:57am PDT

 Light wood is great if you want to achieve a warm look whilst maintaining a bright interior space.
 You can keep an uncluttered worktop like this if you build plenty of storage for hiding bulky items like printers and files.